JunyuanChen/pandas-alchemy/README.md

 exceptions raised (to a reasonable extent), are considered *bugs* for the purpose of this project.
 Please open an issue if you have spotted such a difference.

+## Usage

+1. `pandas_alchemy.init_db(<sqlalchemy database URL>)`
+2. `df = pandas_alchemy.DataFrame.from_table(<table>)`
+3. Treat `df` as a Pandas DataFrame and do something awesome about it.
+4. Profit!!!

+### init_db(\*args, \*\*kwargs)
+Create a database connection.
+If already connected, raise RuntimeError.

+`*args` and `**kwargs` are passed directly to `sqlalchemy.create_engine()`.
+See the documentation of `sqlalchemy.create_engien()`

+### close_db()
+Close the database connection.
+If not connected yet, raise RuntimeError.

+### DataFrame(index, columns, cte)
+**Probably _not_ something you are looking for.**

+Create a DataFrame using index, columns and cte. index is a Pandas Index representing the levels in the DataFrame's index. columns is a Pandas Index representing the column names. cte is a sqlalchemy CTE that backs the DataFrame.

+### DataFrame.from_table(table, schema=None, columns=None, index=None)
+Load table from the database as a DataFrame.

+If columns is not None, it is taken as an ordered list of columns to be included in the DataFrame.

+If index is a list-like object, it is taken as an ordered list of columns whose values are the DataFrame's index.
+Otherwise, if index is not None, it is taken as the name of the column to become the DataFrame's index.

+### DataFrame.from_pandas(df, optional=False)
+Convert the Pandas DataFrame df to a DataFrame.
+If df is not an instance of pandas.DataFrame, return it as is when optional is True.
+Otherwise, raise TypeError.

+### DataFrame.to_pandas()
+Convert the DataFrame to a Pandas DataFrame.

+### Series(index, columns, cte, name)
+**Probably _not_ something you are looking for.**

+Create a Series using index, columns and cte, with name name. index is a Pandas Index representing the levels in the Series's index. columns is a Pandas Index representing the column names. cte is a sqlalchemy CTE that backs the Series. name is the name of the Series.

+### Series.from_pandas(seq, name=None, optional=False)
+Convert the Pandas Series seq to a Series.
+If name is not None, it will be used as the name of the resulting Series instead of seq.name.
+If seq is not an instance of pandas.Series, return it as is when optional is True, Otherwise, raise TypeError.

+### Series.to_pandas()
+Convert the Series to a Pandas Series.